Aeolun/deterministic-zip-ts/README.md

 With `deterministic-zip-ts` you are guaranteed to get the exact same file every time you build from the same input.

+## Features

+- Now supports async/await
+- Supports zip archives with more than 65k files
+- Always returns a zip with the exact same hash for files with the same content
+- Compresses in parallel, which is somehow faster than native zip (on the machine I tested it with)
+- Does **not** support files larger than 4GB

 ## Install

 `npm install deterministic-zip-ts --save`